tecnalia-advancedmanufacturing-robotics/mqtt_bridge/README.md

 `mqtt_bridge` and dependencies require python 3.9. otherwise it throws an error 'TypeError: 'type' object is not subscriptable'.
 20.04 and ROS Noetic are using python 3.8 and it is NOT reocmmended to upgrade to 3.9.
 So the work-around is to also install 3.9 on your machine, install the mqtt_bridge dependencies also in python 3.9.
+  1) Install python3.9 :   apt install python3.9
+  2) Instal the depending libraries within python3.9(defined in the "dev-requirements.txt" :   python3.9 -m pip install -r requirements-dev.txt

-And FORCE scripts/mqtt_bridge_node.py to use python 3.9, by modifying the first line to '#!/usr/bin/env python3.9'
+And then FORCE scripts/mqtt_bridge_node.py to use python 3.9, by modifying the first line to '#!/usr/bin/env python3.9'

 ## Principle